Support Us

 Mexico, 2017

-Asúnsolo holds a Masters in the Advanced Studies of Human Rights from Universidad Carlos III de Madrid and a Law Degree and a Masters in Applied Public Management from the Instituto Tecnológico y de Estudios Superiores de Monterrey.
+Asúnsolo holds a Master in the Advanced Studies of Human Rights from Universidad Carlos III de Madrid and a Law Degree and a Master in Applied Public Management from the Instituto Tecnológico y de Estudios Superiores de Monterrey.

 Ukraine, 2017